hashicorp/consul/website/source/docs/upgrade-specific.html.md

 This impacts features and products including: Vault, the Enterprise snapshot agent, and locks.

 The issue occurs when clients are still running 1.6.4 or earlier but servers have been upgraded to 1.7.0 or 1.7.1.
-For this reason, we recommend you upgrade directly to 1.7.2 which will include a fix for this issue.
+For this reason, we recommend you upgrade directly to 1.7.2 when it is available as it will include a fix for this issue.

 ### Stricter JSON Decoding